sandman/SDCND/README.md

 :--------------------------:|:-------------------------:
 ![Coordinate System](/desc_images/coordinate_system.png)  |  ![Lane line extrapolation](/desc_images/line-segments-extrapolation.jpg)

-* *Memory filter for fixing spurious lane lines*: Sometimes frames contain lane lines that are incorrectly detected i.e. they have a wrong slope and/or a wrong y-intercept.
+* **Memory filter for fixing spurious lane lines:** Sometimes frames contain lane lines that are incorrectly detected i.e. they have a wrong slope and/or a wrong y-intercept.
 Hence there is a need to incorporate a memory in the lane annotation that averages the slope `m` and the y-intercept `b` of the past N frames for both left and right lanes.
 This moving average of the slope is compared with the current best-fit line's slope and if the latter deviates by more than a per-determined threshold, a new best-fit line is computed based on the moving average slope and y-intercept.
 This minimizes the presence of spurious lane lines.

-If no line is detected by the Hough filter on either the left or right lane, the respective lane is left blank.
-This occurs only for a handful of frames in the test videos.
+*If no line is detected by the Hough filter on either the left or right lane, the respective lane is left blank.
+This occurs only for a handful of frames in the test videos.*

 # 8. Superimposing the detected lane lines on the original image